 Yes we somehow managed to come back for the third time.
 This time, we instead focused on the new southern part of the space which features a bunch of shopping malls, restaurants and a beautiful sculpture garden.

-Simply put, the Muslim Quarter of Xi’an is snack CENTRAL.
+Simply put, the Muslim Quarter of Xi’an is snack central.
 As the name implies, this area is home to 20,000 Muslims and has become an incredibly popular spot for food and souvenirs.
-In fact, I ended up getting two of my Terracotta Warriors here and the price here was much cheaper than anywhere else.
+In fact, I ended up buying two of my Terracotta Warriors here and the price here was much cheaper than anywhere else.

 Bell Tower and Drum Tower

 The Muslim Quarter actually starts from the Drum Tower and so after we finished there, we simply made our way back.
 Since it didn’t seem like the Drum Tower had great views, we bolted over to Bell Tower and made it in just in the nick of time before closing.
 We ended up spending 30 minutes in the tower before they kicked us out.
 I would highly recommend the Bell Tower over the Drum Tower simply because it is right in the middle of a roundabout and gives you straight line views of North and South gate of the wall.

 After having a snack at Honeymoon Dessert and dinner at a local dumpling shop, we walked down to the South Gate to see the whole area illuminated.
 This was a great opportunity to see it from a totally different vantage point since we had only seen south gate from the city wall the previous day.